-- (a) The unamortized discounts and deferred financing costs amounted to \$45,466 at December 31, 2016. - (b) Includes \$100,256 of credit facility debt incurred to finance the Cablevision Acquisition.
-See discussion regarding the amendment to the revolving credit facility entered into December 2016 in Note 9 to the Altice USA, Inc. consolidated financial statements included elsewhere in this prospectus. - (c) Represents \$3,800,000 principal amount of debt incurred to finance the Cablevision Acquisition, net of principal repayments made.
-See discussion regarding the extension amendment entered into September 2016 in Note 9 to the Altice USA, Inc. consolidated financial statements included elsewhere in this prospectus. - (d) At December 31, 2016, \$17,031 of the revolving credit facility was restricted for certain letters of credit issued on behalf of Cequel and \$332,969 of the facility was undrawn and available, subject to covenant limitations. - (e) The carrying amount of the notes is net of the unamortized deferred financing costs and/or discounts/premiums of \$447,699. - (f) The debentures are not redeemable by CSC Holdings prior to maturity. - (g) Notes are redeemable at any time at a specified "make-whole" price plus accrued and unpaid interest to the redemption date. - (h) The Company may redeem some or all of the CSC 2023 Senior Notes at any time on or after January 15, 2019, and some or all of the CSC 2025 Senior Notes and CSC 2025 Senior Guaranteed Notes at any time on or after October 15, 2020, at the redemption prices set forth in the relevant indenture, plus accrued and unpaid interest, if any.
-The Company may also redeem up to 40% of each series of the Cablevision Notes using the proceeds of certain equity offerings before October 15, 2018, at a redemption price equal to 110.125% for the CSC 2023 Senior Notes, 110.875% for the CSC 2025 Senior Notes and 106.625% for the CSC 2025 Senior Notes, in each case plus accrued and unpaid interest.
-In addition, at any time prior to January 15, 2019, CSC Holdings may redeem some or all of the CSC 2023 Senior Notes, and at any time prior to October 15, 2020, the Company may redeem some or all of the CSC 2025 Senior Notes and the CSC 2025 Senior Guaranteed Notes, at a price equal to 100% of the principal amount thereof, plus a "make whole" premium specified in the relevant indenture plus accrued and unpaid interest. - (i) The carrying value of the notes was adjusted to reflect their fair value on the date of acquisition for Cablevision (aggregate reduction of \$52,788). - (j) The CSC 2027 Senior Guaranteed Notes are redeemable at any time on or after April 15, 2022 at the redemption prices set forth in the indenture, plus accrued and unpaid interest, if any.
-In addition, up to 40% may be redeemed for each series of the CSC 2027 Senior Guaranteed Notes using the proceeds of

-- certain equity offerings before October 15, 2019, at a redemption price equal to 105.500%, plus accrued and unpaid interest. - (k) Some or all of these notes may be redeemed at any time on or after July 15, 2018, plus accrued and unpaid interest, if any.
-Up to 40% of the notes may be redeemed using the proceeds of certain equity offerings before July 15, 2018, at a redemption price equal to 105.375%. - (l) Some or all of these notes may be redeemed at any time on or after July 15, 2020, plus accrued and unpaid interest, if any.
-Up to 40% of the notes may be redeemed using the proceeds of certain equity offerings before July 15, 2018, at a redemption price equal to 107.750%. - (m) Some or all of these notes may be redeemed at any time on or after May 15, 2021, plus accrued and unpaid interest, if any.
+- (a) The carrying amount of the notes is net of the unamortized deferred financing costs and/or discounts/premiums. - (b) The debentures are not redeemable by CSC Holdings prior to maturity. - (c) Notes are redeemable at any time at a specified "make-whole" price plus accrued and unpaid interest to the redemption date. - (d) The Company may redeem some or all of the 2023 Notes at any time on or after January 15, 2019, and some or all of the 2025 Notes and 2025 Guaranteed Notes at any time on or after October 15, 2020, at the redemption prices set forth in the relevant indenture, plus accrued and unpaid interest, if any.
+The Company may also redeem up to 40% of each series of the Cablevision Acquisition Notes using the proceeds of certain equity offerings before October 15, 2018, at a redemption price equal to 110.125% for the 2023 Notes, 110.875% for the 2025 Notes and 106.625% for the 2025 Guaranteed Notes, in each case plus accrued and unpaid interest.
+In addition, at any time prior to January 15, 2019, CSC Holdings may redeem some or all of the 2023 Notes, and at any time prior to October 15, 2020, the Company may redeem some or all of the 2025 Notes and the 2025 Guaranteed Notes, at a price equal to 100% of the principal amount thereof, plus a "make whole" premium specified in the relevant indenture plus accrued and unpaid interest. - (e) The carrying value of the notes was adjusted to reflect their fair value on the Cablevision Acquisition Date (aggregate reduction of \$52,788). - (f) The 2027 Guaranteed Notes are redeemable at any time on or after April 15, 2022 at the redemption prices set forth in the indenture, plus accrued and unpaid interest, if any.
+In addition, up to 40% may be redeemed for each series of the 2027 Guaranteed Notes using the proceeds of certain equity offerings before October 15, 2019, at a redemption price equal to 105.500%, plus accrued and unpaid interest. - (g) Some or all of these notes may be redeemed at any time on or after July 15, 2018, plus accrued and unpaid interest, if any.
+Up to 40% of the notes may be redeemed using the proceeds of certain equity offerings before July 15, 2018, at a redemption price equal to 105.375%. - (h) Some or all of these notes may be redeemed at any time on or after July 15, 2020, plus accrued and unpaid interest, if any.
+Up to 40% of the notes may be redeemed using the proceeds of certain equity offerings before July 15, 2018, at a redemption price equal to 107.750%. - (i) Some or all of these notes may be redeemed at any time on or after May 15, 2021, plus accrued and unpaid interest, if any.
 Up to 40% of the notes may be redeemed using the proceeds of certain equity offerings before May 15, 2019, at a redemption price equal to 105.500%.

 The following is a summary of provisions relating to our material indebtedness.
 The following summary does not purport to be complete and is subject to, and qualified in its entirety by reference to, the provisions of the corresponding agreements, including the definitions of certain terms therein that are not otherwise defined in this prospectus.
 Our Cablevision and Cequel businesses are each currently financed on a standalone basis and the relevant Cablevision and Cequel subsidiaries constitute separate restricted groups for these debt financing purposes.
-We were in compliance with our debt covenants as of December 31, 2016.
+We were in compliance with our debt covenants as of March 31, 2017.